BWG Foods: Mace

 BWG holds the master franchise for the Mace chain of 230 stores in Ireland.
 Maxol and Mace also have an exclusive deal that sees most Maxol owned forecourt shops branded Mace.

+AIL Group

+BWG acquired AIL Group in June 2026, the group owns Abrakebabra, O'Briens Irish Sandwich Bars and The Bagel Factory.

 Other operations

 Newhill, BWG's retail subsidiary owns over 100 stores which are leased/rented to operators for an agreed percentage of turnover.
 The stores trade as Spar and Mace.

 BWG Foodservice

 BWG Foodservice is a division which offers a full frozen/chill/ambient range aimed at the foodservice channel.
 The business was born from the purchase of Tolan foodservice and the main depot is still at the same site in Galway.
 A new site was opened at North Road, Dublin in 2007, and later a third in Cork.
 These sites are also Value Centres.

 Value Centre

 BWG owns Ireland's largest Cash & Carry chain, Value Centre, which has 22 branches nationwide.

 Value Centre offer XL to its Value Centre customers as a franchise option.
 It is a more cost-effective way for retailers who are not suited to a full brand offering, like Spar, to get the benefits of franchise membership.
 They still receive the benefit of Central billing without the expense or requirements of larger franchises.
 Competitors include Gala Express operated by Stonehouse Wholesale, and Daytoday operated by Musgrave.